 Signatories shall select appropriate Education Activities to achieve the learning outcomes of the curriculum.
-Delivery methods may include in-person sessions, scenario-based learning, eLearning, information leaflet, Event-Based Education, websites, Apps, etc., as described in the Guidelines for Education.
+Delivery methods may include in-person sessions, scenario-based learning, eLearning, information leaflet leaflets, Event-Based Education, websites, Apps, etc., as described in the Guidelines for Education.

-- 9.2.1 Each Education Activity can include one or more of the four components in varying degrees to facilitate learning and develop Clean Sport Behaviors as described in the Guidelines for Education. - Values-Based Education: Delivering activities that emphasize the development of an individual's personal values and principles.
-It builds the learner's capacity to make decisions to behave ethically.
+- 9.2.1 Each Education Activity can include one or more of the following four components in varying degrees to facilitate learning and develop Clean Sport Behaviors as described in the Guidelines for Education. - Values-Based Education: Delivering activities that emphasize the development of an individual's personal values and principles.
+It builds the learner's capacity to make decisions to behave ethically. - Awareness Raising: Highlighting topics and issues related to clean sport. - Information Provision: Making available accurate, up to date content related to clean sport.

-- Awareness Raising: Highlighting topics and issues related to clean sport. - Information Provision: Making available accurate, up to date content related to clean sport. - Anti-Doping Education: Delivering anti-doping topics as listed in Code Article 18.2 and Article 7.1.1 to build competencies and make informed decisions.
+- Anti-Doping Education: Delivering anti-doping topics as listed in Code Article 18.2 and Article 7.1.1 to build competencies and make informed decisions.

-All Education Activities should be complementary, underpinned by values, and be adapted to the relevant stage of the Athlete Pathway.
+All Education Activities should be complementary, underpinned by values, and be adapted tailored to the relevant stage of the Athlete Pathway or the role of the Athlete Support Personnel.